[3.14] Demigod's Wrath - 90% berserk, Automatic Warcries, 157% character size, Permastun Sirus

 Phasing, 10% spell/attack dodge.

-Replaced with a Sulphur after you get "Lead by Example" on your medium cluster.
+Replaced with either a Sulphur Flask or a Lion's Roar after you get "Lead by Example" on your medium cluster.

 Massive Phys DR for maps.